jalbritt/personal-site/content/posts/infrastructure-as-code.md

 draft = false
 +++

 Having infrastructure as code (IaC) means we can better manage software infrastructure components throughout their lifecycles.
-Terraform provides a way to responsibly manage infrastucture state at scale and has achieved mass adoption in industry as an open-source project.
+Terraform provides a way to responsibly manage infrastructure state at scale and has achieved mass adoption in industry as an open-source project.
 You can tell terraform what exactly you would like to create, and terraform gives you a plan showing the configuration changes that will happen upon approval.
 Here's an example of some terraform code that could be used to create a storage bucket in Google Cloud Platform.

 ```
 provider "google" {